UnparalleledSmilingMonster/DP-greedy/README.md

 Folder `experiments` contains all the DP models and a benchmark file.

 Pre-existing Files
-* `HeuristicRL.py` contains the implementation of a Greedy Rule List Classifier by Julien Ferry (`GreedyRLClassifier` object, extending the classifier class proposed in CORELS for the sake of compatibility and efficiency)
+* `HeuristicRL.py` contains the implementation of a Greedy Rule List Classifier (`GreedyRLClassifier` object, extending the classifier class proposed in CORELS for the sake of compatibility and efficiency)
 * `utils_greedy.py` contains useful methods that are called by the Greedy Rule List classifier contained in `HeuristicRL.py`

 DP models